alexknuckles/ultrasuite/README.md

 - **Data Upload** – Import Shopify CSV files and QuickBooks Excel exports.
 - **Dashboard** – View last upload dates and a summary of SKU aliases.
 - **SKU Mapping** – Map alias SKUs to canonical SKUs and categorize them by type.
-- **Reports** – Interactive charts for monthly trends and yearly comparisons, with optional PDF export.
+- **Reports** – Interactive charts for monthly trends and yearly comparisons, with optional PDF export that opens inside the app.
 - **Settings** – Choose a logo, color theme, and default report sections.

 Data is stored locally in `finance.db` and charts are generated with Matplotlib.